 - Add several tenths of degrees to the temperature.
 When on a threshold of a fever, it is better to confirm the temperature by doing a rectal measurement just to be sure.

-Difference rectal and oral explained
+The difference between rectal and oral thermometers explained

-Many people believe that body temperature is the same throughout, regardless of the body part being measured.
+Body temperature is the same throughout, regardless of the body part being measured.